 For example, if you like black beans, look for both a dinner recipe and a different breakfast or dessert recipe where you can use black beans.

+So, you might plan for my 30-Minute Black Bean Sloppy Joes one night for dinner and then Meghan Telpner’s Chocolate Black Bean Brownies for dessert on another night.
 This is one of my favourite tips and in fact, my Double Duty Dinners cooking workshops are based on this exact principle!

 5. Do keep it simple.

 Whether you love to cook or simply consider it an endless chore, you’re better off sticking to easy, fresh and simple recipes.
 This means no complicated ingredient lists and no complex cooking techniques.